CBB's Hyphen for Inclusion – Marche-en-Famenne

 Working hours will be flexible and involve participation in evening events, as well as in school holidays and weekends.
 5 days per week will be worked on average.
 Days off will compensate the extra shift hours if necessary to keep an average of 38 hours a week (French lesson included).
 The volunteer will generally have two consecutive free days per week except for special events and has the right to two days of holiday per month.

-All participants in cross-border activities are covered, throughout the activity period, by the European Solidarity Corps insurance plan set up by the European Commission.
-This coverage is only complementary to the mandatory coverage of the European Health Insurance Card (EHIC), which must be obtained prior to departure.
+You get covered, throughout the activity period, by the obligatory European Solidarity Corps insurance plan (Henner) that the European Commission sets up.
+This coverage is only complementary to the mandatory coverage of the European Health Insurance Card (EHIC), which you must obtain prior to departure.

-In certain cases, when national rules deprive participants from coverage under EHIC for the duration of the placement, CIGNA will provide full coverage.
+In certain cases, when national rules deprive participants from coverage under EHIC for the duration of the placement, Henner will provide full coverage.
+However, you must provide proof that obtaining the EHIC in your case was not possible.
+You should contact your National Agency for advice on your specific circumstances.
+You must read carefully the insurance-related information here.

 Profile of the volunteer